1031 Exchange Calculator

 Limitations of This Calculator

-Eligibility ASSUMED, not verified
+Eligibility is not verified

-Tax DEFERRED, not eliminated
+Tax is deferred, not automatically eliminated

-State tax simplified
+State tax is simplified

-NIIT simplified
+NIIT is simplified

 Single replacement property

-Not a substitute for professional advice
+Not professional advice

-When NOT to Use This Calculator
+When This Calculator May Not Fit

 Common Mistakes in 1031 Exchange Analysis